 What to Wear in London in May

-The problem with May London weather is that it doesn’t always match up to the fun things you want to do.
-In an ideal world it you’d float around Chelsea Flower show in a summer dress and pretty sandals.
-But year by year Chelsea weather can fluctuate from the not quite warm enough – or dry enough – to the outright sizzling.
+The problem with London weather in May is that it doesn’t always match up to the fun things you want to do.
+In an ideal world you’d float around Chelsea Flower Show in a summer dress and pretty sandals.
+I tried that once and got completely drenched, staggering from the ground with a large azalea on the sell-off day.
+Year by year Chelsea Flower Show weather fluctuates from the not quite warm enough – or dry enough – to the outright sizzling.

-As you near your departure date, check the weather forecast at BBC Weather .
+As you near the start of your London trip, check the London weather forecast at BBC Weather.
 This will give you an idea of the temperatures that are likely during your stay.
 Then pack with versatility in mind.
-Here are some suggestions based on my own experience of typical weather in May.
+Here are some suggestions based on my own experiences of the weather here in May.

 What to Pack for London in May

 - Coats and jackets: You won’t need a winter coat but you do require some rain gear, just in case, plus a warm jacket for cooler days.
-If you get caught out and are cold, pop into Uniqlo for an ultra light down jacket or gilet that you can pack into a tube.
+If you get caught out and are cold, pop into Uniqlo for an ultra light down jacket or gilet that packs down to next to nothing.

 - Tops: Bring tee shirts and tops plus some relatively warm clothes as evenings can be chillier.
 Lightweight jumpers and cardigans are useful to add layers.